wbailey/wbailey.github.io/source/_posts/2013-09-24-career-levels.markdown

 <!-- more -->

-Like everyone else I used this approach for a while until I ran into problems.
+Like everyone else, I used this approach for a while until I ran into problems.
 I started looking for a framework that I could use to scale an organization in both talent evaluation and career development.
 I wanted answers to questions like: